top of page

 Although David Geffen's collection is estimated at several billion dollars today, Geffen invested significantly less.
 Actually, David Geffen started collecting in the 1980s and 1990s when the prices of these pieces were much lower.
 Inspiring new collectors to start small, and look for emerging talents whose value can increase in the future.

-the David Geffen art collection is mainly comprised of pieces by the leading artists of abstract expressionists and pop artists such as Jackson Pollock, Willem de Kooning, Mark Rothko, David Hockney, and Robert Rauschenberg.
+The David Geffen art collection is mainly comprised of pieces by the leading artists of abstract expressionists and pop artists such as Jackson Pollock, Willem de Kooning, Mark Rothko, David Hockney, and Robert Rauschenberg.

 Although David owns some of the most valuable works of mid-century American art, Geffen rarely lends his collection or individual pieces to art institutions.
 Therefore, the scale and exact content of his collection is not entirely known.
+The unique Art collection's estimated worth is about a third of Geffen's personal net worth, even though Geffen had sold some of its most valuable pieces.

+In 2016, David Geffen sold a de Kooning and a Pollock he owned to fellow Top collector Kenneth C. Griffin for half a billion dollars.
 Only a month later, the New York Times reported that Geffen sold Jackson Pollock’s painting No. 5, 1948 (1948) for $140 million to Mexican financier Top collector David Martinez.

 Geffen is also engaged in patronage and has used his wealth to support various art organizations, including a $150 million pledge to the Los Angeles County Museum of Art (LACMA) in 2017, the largest single gift in the museum's history.
 He also donated $100 million to Lincoln Center in 2015 and $100 million to the Museum of Modern Art in New York in 2016.

+David Geffen is known as a very private art collector.
+He rarely almost never let others borrow his acquisitions, even the art museums and galleries David supports and donates to.
 Geffen's collection is estimated to number around 50 pieces.
 David Geffen decided to invest only in a few valuable artworks instead of building an extensive collection.
 David Geffen's impeccable eye and taste for art are David Geffen's main assets in the art trade.

 STAY IN THE KNOW